FrontFin/mesh-android-sdk/README.md

 ## Getting Link token

-Link token should be obtained from the [`/api/v1/linktoken`](https://docs.meshconnect.com/reference/post_api-v1-linktoken) endpoint.
+The `linkToken` should be obtained from the [`/api/v1/linktoken`](https://docs.meshconnect.com/reference/post_api-v1-linktoken) endpoint.
 The request must be performed from the server side as it risks exposing your API secret.
 You will get the response in the following format: